poojith06/VLSI-Design-IIITH/README.md

 # VLSI Design – IIIT Hyderabad

-This repository contains assignments, projects, textbooks, and reference material for the **VLSI Design course** at **IIIT Hyderabad**.
+This repository contains assignments, projects, question papers, textbooks, and reference materials for the **VLSI Design course** at **IIIT Hyderabad**.